Man accused of deadly hoax call in Kansas faces arraignment

-A California man will return to court to enter a plea on state charges related to a hoax call that led police to fatally shoot an unarmed man in Kansas.
+A California man accused of making a hoax phone call that led police to fatally shoot an unarmed man in Kansas is scheduled to enter a plea on state charges.

-Twenty-five-year-old Tyler Barriss faces his arraignment Friday in Sedgwick County District Court on charges of involuntary manslaughter, giving a false alarm and interference with a law enforcement officer.
+Twenty-five-year-old Tyler Barriss is set for arraignment Friday in Sedgwick County District Court in Wichita, Kansas.
+He's charged with involuntary manslaughter, giving a false alarm and interference with a law enforcement officer.

-He is accused of calling from Los Angeles on Dec.
+Barriss is accused of calling from Los Angeles on Dec.
 28 to report a shooting and kidnapping at a Wichita home.
-Authorities say an online dispute over a video game between two gamers led to the call.
+Authorities say an online dispute over a video game between two gamers prompted the call.
 A responding officer fatally shot 28-year-old Andrew Finch after he opened the door.
+Finch was not the gamers' intended target.

-Barriss also faces related federal charges, but federal prosecutors have said the state case against Barriss would proceed first.
+Barriss also faces federal charges, but the state case will proceed first.

 Comments